rabidaudio/rabid.audio/src/projects/synth/clk.md

 - 15 to 300 BPM
 - Tap-tempo input
 - CV input for controlling clock speed
-- Swing control, up to triplets up or back
+- Swing control, up to triplets leading or lagging
 - A separate subdivision output which can trigger at an integer multiple of the clock speed
 - Efficient 3HP size